Snaplex logs

 jcc_error.json As errors are encountered, verbose error messages are written to this log.

-jcc_output.log As the JCC is booting up, any informational, debugging, and error messages are written to this log.
+jcc_output.log As the JCC service is booting up, any informational, debugging, and error messages are written to this log.

 jcc_access.log All requests to the node are written to this log.